gdamore/tcell/README.md

 _Tcell_ supports enhanced mouse tracking mode, so your application can receive regular mouse motion events, and wheel events, if your terminal supports it.

-## _Termbox_ Compatibility

-A compatibility layer for _termbox_ is provided in the `compat` directory.
-To use it, try importing `github.com/gdamore/tcell/termbox` instead.
-Most _termbox-go_ programs will probably work without further modification.

 ## Working With Unicode